alberto-dellera/xplan/README.md

 ### What it is

-My sqlplus script [xplan](xplan.zip) has been designed to dump, in a **concise and complete** text report, all the informations that are needed to tune a SGA-resident SQL statement.
+My sqlplus script has been designed to dump, in a **concise and complete** text report, all the informations that are needed to tune a SGA-resident SQL statement.

 When tuning (or simply studying) a statement, one typically needs or eagerly wants: